 ORC International and ORC Club certificates are also providing simple scoring options using the ratings determined as a single number.
-The first number is GPH (Cspace) for see Handicap), which is as an average representation of all time allowances for simple comparisons between host of the class division.
+The first number is GPH (General Purpose Handicap), which is as an average representation of all time allowances for simple comparisons between boats and possible class division.
 It is calculated as an average of the time allowances of 8 and 12 knots true wind speed for the all purpose course.

-Then two basic simple scoring options are offered in the ORE certificate by default: the All Purpose and the Windward/Leeward.
+Then two basic simple scoring options are offered in the ORC certificate by default: the All Purpose and the Windward/Leeward.

-Single Number r Scoring Op tions
+Single Number Scoring Options

 Course Time On Distance Time On Time

 Windward / Leeward 601.8 0.9971

 All purpose 486.3 1.2338